lgreco/cdp/docs/source/COMP363/outline.rst

 - Unit 11: P v NP and complexity theory.
 The SAT3 problem.

-For the graduate courses we combine topics as follows
+The graduate course (COMP 460) comprises a review/refresh part and an advanced part.
+In the review part, we combine topics as follows:

 - Week 1: units 1 and 3
 - Week 2: units 2 and 4